-You can also slow kidney damage by controlling your blood sugar levels, which you can do by:
+You can also slow kidney damage by controlling your blood sugar level, which you can do by:

-Kimmelstiel-Wilson disease; Diabetic glomerulosclerosis; Nephropathy - diabetic; Diabetic nephropathy
+Diabetic nephropathy; Nephropathy - diabetic; Diabetic glomerulosclerosis; Kimmelstiel-Wilson disease

-Parving H, Mauer M, Fioretto P, Rossing P, Ritz E. Diabetic Nephropathy.
-In: Taal MW, Chertow GM, Marsden PA, Skorecki K, Yu ASL, Brenner BM, eds.
+Parving H, Mauer M, Fioretto P, et al. Diabetic nephropathy.
+In: Taal MW, Chertow GM, Marsden PA, et al., eds.
 Brenner and Rector's The Kidney.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 38.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 38.